digitalorientalist/psalter-search/README.md

 # Searching the Psalter with psalter-search!

 This repository contains useful resources for those interested to do automated searches on the Psalms of the Bible.
+I have written about it on my blog [here](https://digitalorientalist.com/2017/12/11/tackling-poetry-with-python/) and here.

 ### psalterreduced.txt
 This text file contains all the psalms in Latin only, according to a regular pattern: every line contains a line of the psalter,